hbctraining/Training-modules/RShiny/lessons/02_inputs.md

 <p align="center"><iframe src="https://hcbc.connect.hms.harvard.edu/Conditional_panel_demo/?showcase=0" width="300" height="250px" data-external="1"></iframe></p>

-## Req (can we put this in a dropdown?)
+## Required Input

-Let's imagine now that we have data that _requires_ input in order to be evaluated.
-We can actually see this in the previous app.
-With the previous app still open, select "Yes", then select a course of your choosing.
+We may have situation in which the app _requires_ input in order for folowing code to be evaluated.
+We can actually see an example of this in the previous app.
+If you still have the previous app still open, select "Yes", then select a course of your choosing.
 Next, change the input to "No".
-You'll see that the course selections we've made are still present.
-If we didn't want this type of contradiction, then one way that we could resolve this is with the use of the `req()` function.
-Let's look at an example of the `req()`:
+You'll see that the course selections we've made are still present!

+If we didn't want this type of contradiction (i.e if they select "No" then there should not be any course selections present), then one way that we could **resolve this is with the use of the `req()` function**.

+Let's look at an example of the `req()`.
+On the UI side, nothing has really changed.
+On the server side we have placed `req()` inside the `renderText()` which tells Shiny that we are **_req_**uiring `input$select_input` to be equal to "Yes" in order to have the `input$select_courses` text rendered.

 ```
 library(shiny)